Bringing Mindful Movement Into Daily Life

 As you become more aware of how you move, you may notice changes in other areas of your life too.
 Many people find that they sleep better, feel less stressed, and have more energy.
 This is because when your body moves more efficiently, everything else gets a little easier too.

-The Feldenkrais Method isn't just about movement — it's about learning to live with greater ease and awareness in everything you do.
+The Feldenkrais Method® isn't just about movement.
+It's about learning to live with greater ease and awareness in everything you do.
+Feldy's guided lessons are designed to make this kind of awareness accessible at home, at your own pace.